HSstudent16/algorithms-for-games/README.md

-# algorithms-for-games
+# Algorithms for Games
-A port of my KA contest winner
+This is a direct port of a contest winning tutoiral page I wrote on [Khan Academy](https://www.khanacademy.org/cs/)

+You can view the Github (read working) version [here](https://hsstudent16.github.io/game-algorithms/)

+Or, if you really want, you can view the original Khan Academy file [here](https://www.khanacademy.org/cs/i/4752460868534272)